Project Update

 Project Vision

-We want to notify regular users of the Queensland Off Leash Dog Park about the dry pond development and gather feedback on what they currently enjoy about the space and what additional features would improve the useage of the area.
+We want to notify regular users of the Queensland Off Leash Dog Park about the dry pond development and gather feedback on what they currently enjoy about the space and what additional features would improve the usage of the area.
 We are looking to include minor enhancements such as waste bins or benches into the design.
 Our goal is to enhance the park’s natural environment while improving stormwater management.
-You can share your ideas and input during the first phase of engagement beginning November 20 until January 2, 2025.

 Dry Ponds